Call Us 13 13 96

 Wisdom Teeth

-For many of us, wisdom teeth can become impacted and cannot be left untreated – often requiring removal.
+For many people, wisdom teeth can become impacted and must be treated, often require removal.

 How do I know if my Wisdom Teeth need to be removed?